A roof garden is any roof that is partially or completely covered with vegetation and supported by a mineral-based soil.

 A roof garden eases the heat burden, helping to keep buildings cooler during the warmer months.
 Studies show with only an increase of 10% of rooftop areas converted to roof garden has a dramatic effect on the heat island effect.

-If you are thinking about installing a green roof, talk to the green wall experts here at SRS.
-We are New Zealand’s only full service, turnkey supplier of green wall solutions including rooftop gardens.
-From the design, bespoke fabrication components and experienced elevated installation team to the selection of plants and after handover maintenance, we’re with you every step of the way.
+If you are thinking about installing a green roof, talk to the team here at SRS Group.
 We have experts who have been working here in New Zealand and in Australia, delivering green wall solutions to a variety of commercial and residential buildings.

 Our enthusiasm for living foliage structures and roof garden spaces is two-pronged – it offers an edgy, on-trend yet soft design aesthetic, along with proven environmental benefits for both people and Mother Nature.